Purpose

 where_condition

-expression: the condition expression used to filter the rows to be updated.
+expression: Specifies the condition expression used to filter the rows to update.

 View the data in the

-tbl1table wherecol1 = 2.SELECT * FROM tbl1 WHERE col1 = 2;The return result is as follows:
+tbl1table wherecol1 = 2.SELECT * FROM tbl1 WHERE col1 = 2;The result is as follows:

 +------+------+------+ | col1 | col2 | col3 | +------+------+------+ | 2 | A2 | 2 | +------+------+------+ 1 row in setUpdate the rows in the

 tbl1table wherecol1 = 2.
-Set the value in thecol2column toupdate A2, and set the value in thecol3column to 22.UPDATE tbl1 SET col2 = 'update A2', col3 = 22 WHERE col1 = 2;The return result is as follows:
+Set the value of thecol2column toupdate A2and the value of thecol3column to 22.UPDATE tbl1 SET col2 = 'update A2', col3 = 22 WHERE col1 = 2;The result is as follows:

 Query OK, 1 row affected Rows matched: 1 Changed: 1 Warnings: 0View the data in the

-tbl1table wherecol1 = 2again.SELECT * FROM tbl1 WHERE col1 = 2;The return result is as follows:
+tbl1table wherecol1 = 2again.SELECT * FROM tbl1 WHERE col1 = 2;The result is as follows:

 +------+-----------+------+ | col1 | col2 | col3 | +------+-----------+------+ | 2 | update A2 | 22 | +------+-----------+------+ 1 row in set